Free shipping on orders $49+

 This includes everything from ants in the pants, to pinching, squeezing, poking fingers into your mouth, eyes, nose and ears, pulling on your shirt and slapping you.
 My second son would just start slapping my chest as soon as he latched on.
 The truth is they were probably this energized at our breast the whole time, but now they are big and strong.
 There are no more peaceful slumbers at the breast while you chat on Facebook.
 Now it’s more like trying to get your cat into the carrier for a vet visit.
 It sounds funny, but it can be overwhelming.

-This is a great way to begin the concept of boundaries.
-“This is my body and that hurts me.”
-“I don’t like that, please stop.”
+This is a great way to begin the concept of boundaries: “This is my body and that hurts me” or “I don’t like that, please stop.”
 It’s a great way to model bodily autonomy.
 You do not have to accept things that are uncomfortable for you just because you are a mother.
-I stick to simple directives such as, “Please sit down.”
-“Please stop squeezing.”
+I stick to simple directives such as, “Please sit down” and “Please stop squeezing.”
 I make sure my toddler has something in his hands before we sit down to nurse like a toy or piece of garbage.
 No kidding, the other day he was totally still the whole time when he was able to hold a crumpled up piece of plastic bag.
 Go figure.
 But this is not a newborn baby that depends on every feeding.
-If it’s too much for you and they aren’t calming down offer them a jelly sandwich.
+If it’s too much for you and they aren’t calming down, offer them a jelly sandwich.

 NURSING AVERSION

 It was during this time when I really began to appreciate the idea of breastfeeding boundaries.
 I never created any boundaries around breastfeeding before my pregnancy because I didn’t feel like I needed them.
-Boundaries can be hard to create because it’s a change in routine you have to say “no” quite a bit which can send your little bub into hysterics.
-It’s really hard at first, but start small like using time limits and planning out the day’s nursing sessions.
+Boundaries can be hard to create because it’s a change in routine and you have to say “no” quite a bit, which can send your little bub into hysterics.
+It’s really hard at first, but start small, like using time limits and planning out the day’s nursing sessions.
 Plan lots of activities to keep your child busy.
-Consider some tasty snacks when you need to distract.
-And when your child melts down talk lovingly to them that you are there for them and stick to your guns.
+Consider some tasty snacks when you need to distract. hen your child melts down, talk lovingly to them, saying that you are there for them.-- and stick to your guns.

 SLEEPING THROUGH THE NIGHT

 At least your tot is sleeping through the night now, right?
 Just kidding.
-She doesn’t sleep at all and you don’t either.
+They don't sleep at all and you don’t either.
 You side-lie at night so that you can try to get some rest.
-She hangs onto your nipple from sun down to sun up, but this position isn’t comfortable and you’re pretty sure you’ll need chiropractic care for the rest of your life.
-You try to slip your nipple out of her mouth, but you might as well be banging two pans together next to her ear by the way she screams.
+Your tothangs onto your nipple from sundown to sun up, but this position isn’t comfortable and you’re pretty sure you’ll need chiropractic care for the rest of your life.
+You try to slip your nipple out of their mouth, but you might as well be banging two pans together next to their ear by the way they scream.

 Night waking at this age is totally normal.
 There is nothing wrong with your toddler and there is nothing wrong with you.
 It’s easy to believe you are the only one awake at this hour with a child so old, but it’s just not true.
-If you are not sharing a bed with your toddler you can go ahead and give that a try.
+If you are not sharing a bed with your toddler, you can go ahead and give that a try.
 It’s been found that moms who share a bed with their toddler get more sleep.
 And your child is old enough now to create some of these boundaries at night.
-There are some great gentle techniques that you can adopt like this.
-I have found that telling my 2.5-year-old, “One minute of boobie and that’s all,” and then “OK, it’s time to go to sleep,” has worked on occasion.
+I have found that telling my two-and-a-half--year-old, “One minute of boobie and that’s all,” and then “OK, it’s time to go to sleep,” has worked on occasion.
 I will keep doing this multiple times a night every night to create this routine.

 Something went wrong, please contact us!